-Although the FAA does not provide for preliminary or interim relief, state laws generally provide for such relief, including attachments, preliminary injunctions and temporary restraining orders.
+Although the FAA does not provide for interim relief, state laws may expressly provide for such relief, including attachments, preliminary injunctions and temporary restraining orders.
 See, e.g., CAL.
 CODE CIV.
-PROC. §1297.91 ("It is not incompatible with an arbitration agreement for a party to request from a superior court, before or during arbitral proceedings, an interim measure of protection, or for the court to grant such a measure".); N.Y.
-C.P.L.R. §7502(c) ("The ... court ... may entertain an application for an order of attachment or for a preliminary injunction in connection with an arbitration ... but only upon the ground that the award to which the applicant may be entitled may be rendered ineffectual without such provisional relief".); TEX.
+PROC. §1297.91 ("It is not incompatible with an arbitration agreement for a party to request from a superior court, before or during arbitral proceedings, an interim measure of protection, or for the court to grant such a measure."); N.Y.
+C.P.L.R. §7502(c) ("The ... court ... may entertain an application for an order of attachment or for a preliminary injunction in connection with an arbitration ... but only upon the ground that the award to which the applicant may be entitled may be rendered ineffectual without such provisional relief."); TEX.
 CIV.
-PRAC. & REM. §172.175(a) ("A party to an arbitration agreement may request an interim measure of protection from a district court before or during an arbitration".).
+PRAC. & REM. §172.175(a) ("A party to an arbitration agreement may request an interim measure of protection from a district court before or during an arbitration.").
+This is the approach reflected in the RUAA.
+See id. §8(a) ("Before an arbitrator is appointed and is authorized and able to act, the court, upon [motion] of a party to an arbitration proceeding and for good cause shown, may enter an order for provisional remedies to protect the effectiveness of the arbitration proceeding to the same extent and under the same conditions as if the controversy were the subject of a civil action.").

 In this context, to the extent state law is consistent with the federal policy favouring arbitration, state law should be allowed to supplement the FAA, although some courts have questioned a court's jurisdiction in the context of international arbitration.
 Compare PMS Distrib.
 Co. v.
 Huber & Suhner, A.G., 863 F.2d 639, 642 (9th Cir.
-1988) ("The fact that a dispute is arbitrable ... does not strip [the court] of authority to grant a writ of possession pending the outcome of the arbitration so long as the criteria for such a writ are met".) with McCreary Tire & Rubber Co. v.
+1988) ("The fact that a dispute is arbitrable ... does not strip [the court] of authority to grant a writ of possession pending the outcome of the arbitration so long as the criteria for such a writ are met.") with McCreary Tire & Rubber Co. v.
 Ceat S.p.A., 501 F.2d 1032, 1038 (3d Cir.
 1974) (pre-award attachment "is prohibited by the [New York] Convention if one party to the agreement objects").